 By Michael ten Hove

 Intelligent omnichannel transformation can tether your company to commercial success with human-like AI that continuously reshapes unique customer journeys at scale.
-But long-term success doesn’t come from quick wins, and the change management approach that secures agile commercial transformation is not out-of-the-box.
+But long-term omnichannel success doesn’t come from quick wins, and the change management approach that secures agile commercial transformation is not out-of-the-box.

 So how can you collect the rewards of next-generation machine learning with your real-world difficulties—including diverse stakeholders (senior representatives, brand to sales, analytics, digital teams, IT, and even MSLs), complex content requirements, evolving digital programs and adoption challenges?